-Expats moving to the Czech Republic will be pleased to know there are few restrictions on foreigners when it comes to buying and renting property.
-With a variety of homes to suit all needs and tastes, expats will be spoilt for choice.
+Expats seeking accommodation in the Czech Republic will be pleased to know that the country has a variety of homes to suit all needs, tastes and budgets.
+In addition, there are few restrictions on foreigners when it comes to buying and renting property.

 Types of accommodation in Czech Republic

 There is a wide variety of rental options for expats to choose from, and apartments and houses alike can be found in a variety of styles from contemporary to baroque and beyond.
-There are also communist-era apartment buildings available, but these are best avoided as many are in a state of disrepair, as a result, poor maintenance and construction.
+There are also communist-era apartment buildings available, but these are best avoided as many are in a state of disrepair as a result of poor maintenance and construction.

 Furnished, semi-furnished and unfurnished accommodation is available in the Czech Republic, with a variety of properties available in Prague especially.
 Many single expats choose to rent rooms in shared flats or houses, while couples and families often prefer to rent bigger apartments or houses for themselves.